 The Conservation Innovation priority area supports projects focused on water and biodiversity issues.
 The objective of this priority area is to support projects focused on stimulating and leveraging the development and adoption of innovative conservation technologies and techniques in areas where ConocoPhillips has an operating presence.

 Conservation Innovation priorities include:

 - Identifying and supporting innovative tools, technologies, and practices focused on water conservation, quality, recovery, and re-use.

 - Stimulating emerging conservation technologies, techniques and approaches.

 - Connecting local partners to the information, tools and resources they need to implement the best possible conservation technology.

 - Using current technology in creative ways to more cost effectively advance conservation.

 - Applying new technologies and market-based tools to expand biodiversity in grasslands systems.

 - Building innovative public-private partnerships to expand conservation on private lands.

-NFWF administers the ConocoPhillips SPIRIT of Conservation Program with funding and other support from ConocoPhillips and the U.S. Fish and Wildlife Service.
+NFWF administers the ConocoPhillips SPIRIT of Conservation and Innovation Program with funding and other support from ConocoPhillips and the U.S. Fish and Wildlife Service.